History & Religious Studies Special Opportunities

 January Term

-History students can gain an appreciation of the world’s societies and their cultural, political, and economic heritage through excellent off-campus programs offered by our colleagues in other departments.
+Students gain an appreciation of the world’s societies and their cultural, religious, political, and economic heritage through excellent off-campus programs offered by our colleagues in other departments.

 Semester-Long Study Abroad